Skip to contents

 show.split.legend

 Logical.
-If TRUE, the function will display a legend for the split.by identity.
+If TRUE, the function will display a legend for split.by identities or split.idents.
 Ignored if show.split.names.colors and show.split.oppo.colors are FALSE.

 legend.title.size